Class A Short Season: History

 In 1965, the Northern League of Class A started a 66-game season in late June, a departure from the league's previous "full season" schedules of about 120 games.
 In December 1965, the Northwest League announced that it would play an 85-game schedule starting in late June 1966, limiting teams to no more than two veteran players on their 25-man rosters.

 After playing the 1966 season with two short-season leagues, the New York–Penn League also moved to a short-season format, playing an 80-game schedule beginning in late June 1967.
-The three leagues would continue to play short seasons through 1971.
+The three leagues continued to play short seasons through 1971.
 In February 1972, the Northern League folded, due to reduced support from both fans and Major League Baseball (MLB) teams, leaving the New York–Penn League and Northwest League as the only two short-season leagues.
-Both leagues would operate annually through 2019.
+Both leagues operated annually through 2019.

 Class A Short Season was originally the fourth-highest level in the minor leagues; with the addition of Class A-Advanced in 1990, Class A Short Season became fifth in the overall hierarchy: